sigma-hub/sigma-ui/apps/docs/src/content/docs/introduction.md

 - **Is open-source**: Yes, MIT licensed.
 - **Accessibility**: Supported.
 - **Based upon**: Radix Vue primitives.
-- **Installation method**: GOAT (Git Obtained As Template) - copy components via npx commands.
-Unlike NPM modules, these components are copied from git registry directly into your project's components directory and give you full control over customization, instead of using just props and css overrides.
+- **Installation method**: The components are distributed via the method I call GOAT (Git Obtained As Template) - run `npx` commands to clone the components from git registry directly to your project components directory.
+Unlike NPM modules, these components are copied from git registry directly into your project and give you full control over customization, instead of using just props and css overrides.

 ## Comparison